Monthly Archives: May 2013

 Celtic Life International, which is based here in Nova Scotia, published my article on the use of Gaelic in Disney/Pixar’s film “Brave” in their Spring 2013 issue.
 The online version also includes a sidebar with the interesting transatlantic history of the Gaelic song “Tha Mo Ghaol air Àird a’ Chuain” which was featured in a trailer for “Brave”.
 I’ve also created a free YouTube playlist with real examples of how Gaelic was used in the film, including a trailer.
 The playlist features introductions and analyses that expand on some of my points from the article.

-My chapter on Nova Scotia Gaelic, published in the book Celts in the Americas, describes the current state of the Gaelic language and the Gaelic community in Nova Scotia, based on a year of informal participant observation; applies the latest tools and concepts from the sociology of language (Fishman’s GIDS), applied linguistics (the expanded GIDS and ethnolinguistic vitality) and linguistic anthropology (language ideology, language socialization, communities of practice) to assess just how endangered the Nova Scotia Gaelic community is; determines how effective current and recent revitalization efforts have been; and makes recommendations about revitalization priorities for the near future from an advocate’s point of view.
+My chapter on Nova Scotia Gaelic, published in the book Celts in the Americas, describes and analyzes the current state of the Gaelic language and the Gaelic community in Nova Scotia, and makes recommendations about revitalization priorities for the near future.

 A group of Nova Scotia Gaels smuggled a wool blanket into a downtown Halifax shopping mall — you won’t believe what happened next!
 Learn this one weird trick for feeling proud of your minority language and culture!